Definition

 The US Treasury's primary cash balance held at the Federal Reserve.
 Rising TGA drains liquidity from the private sector; falling TGA injects it.

 The TGA fluctuates due to government spending, tax receipts, and bond issuance.
 Major TGA events include debt ceiling episodes (TGA near zero) and post-resolution rebuilds ($500B+ in weeks).
-TGA is part of the Policy/Reserves tier (30% weight) in our 4-tier DLI scoring model.
+TGA sits in Group A (Policy / Reserves), the largest DLI tier at 65%, alongside the Fed balance sheet and the conditional ON RRP depletion-transition signal.
 Historical range: $0–$1.8T.
 Typical range: $200B–$800B.